dayvidwhy/dayvidwhy.github.io/_posts/2016-11-11-useful-web-skills.markdown

 </html>
 ```

-This is just so much better than this:
+This is just so much better given the good use of semantic tags breaking up the page into three clear body parts, the header, main and the footer.
+Which is vastly better for many systems, and for the web. than this;

 ```html
 <!-- Not so great semantics -->